 - And include a MAP.

 I submitted a dystopian tale titled, The Lucky Country, which I’ve shared on Tall And True.

 © 2021 Robert Fairhead

 N.B.
-Due to COVID isolation and lockdowns, 2020 proved to be a good year for me writing-wise.
-You might like to read about another purple patch I had in my early thirties back in the 1990s in this blog post, Repurposed Writing.
+Due to COVID isolation and lockdowns, 2020 proved to be a good year writing-wise.
+You might like to read another blog post about a purple patch I had back in the 1990s, Repurposed Writing.

 Welcome to the blog posts and selected writing of Robert Fairhead.
 A writer and editor at the Tall And True writers' website, Robert also writes and narrates episodes for the Tall And True Short Reads podcast.
 In addition, his book reviews and other writing have appeared in print and online media, and he's published several collections of short stories.
 Please see Robert's profile for further details.